aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

 fig.savefig('figures/eulerSlope.png', dpi=300)
 ```

 Do you notice something 'surprising' in this plot?
 Earlier we mentioned an accuracy of second order for the forward Euler method but here we observe an accuracy of first order.
 In fact, there is a straightforward explanation for this.
 We said "...that the forward Euler method is second order for going from $t$ to $t+dt$".
 Here we are comparing values after ```nt``` time steps with ```nt = int((tf-t0) / dt```.
-The total error is proportioanl to the product of the error made at each time step multiplied by the number of steps.
-As the latter scale as $dt^{-1}$, the total error scale like $dt^2 / dt = dt$.
+The total error is proportional to the product of the error made at each time step multiplied by the number of steps.
+As the latter scales as $dt^{-1}$, the total error scales like $dt^2 / dt = dt$.
 One says that the error made during one time step *accumulates* during the computation.

 ### Numerical stability of the forward Euler method